 Why should I remove my data from the internet?

-Data brokers make it their business to harvest information about individuals.
+Data brokers make money by harvesting personal information.
 This profile is then made available to marketing companies, government agencies, businesses, and even individuals who are willing to pay.
 This is pretty scary because it means that everything you have ever added to the internet – or is potentially added about you by somebody else – could be used to make decisions about you.

 People’s likes, habits, and web visits can also reveal highly sensitive personal information about their location, history, financial status, health, previous employment, political affiliations, religious beliefs, and even sexual preferences.
 Understandably, knowing how their data is shared and sold across the internet, and how this affects them, makes people uneasy.